 Cuba is a magical island located in the middle of the Caribbean sea.
 The place is considered to be stuck in time (in my opinion that’s actually debatable), which for visitors can be both attractive and scary.
-But noone can deny that since last year, when Cuba became accessible to Americans, everyone wants to get there and everyone wants to buy direct flights to Cuba from USA to make things simple.
+But no one can deny that since 2016, when Cuba became accessible to Americans, everyone wants to get there and everyone wants to buy direct flights to Cuba from USA to make things simple.

-Unfortunately, getting to Cuba isn’t as simple as clicking ‘buy’.
+Unfortunately, getting to Cuba isn’t as simple as clicking ‘buy’, as regulations tighten again in 2019.

 For most people who aren’t US citizens traveling to Cuba has never been illegal and therefore nothing changed in this matter.
 For American citizens, officially, tourism still isn’t a good enough reason to travel to Cuba.